Batu Hijau mine: Mining & milling

 Crushed ore is further reduced in size by Semi-Autogenous Grinding and ball mills.
 Once milled it is sent through a flotation circuit which produces a concentrate with a grade of 32% copper and 19.9g/t gold.
 The mill realizes a copper recovery of 89%.
-The concentrate is thickened into slurry and piped 17.6 km to the port at Benete where water is removed from the slurry.
+The slurry concentrate is thickened and piped 17.6 km to the port at Benete where water is recovered from the slurry.
 The concentrate storage at the port can hold 80000 t of copper-gold concentrate.

 Environmental issues

+Waste rock from the Batu Hijau mine is disposed of in the rainforest, with space for newly produced waste rock running out.
+Environmentalists are raising concern with the declining population of the yellow-crested cockatoo.